A Life Shaped by Mountains.

 Christmas | 1984

-My first attempts at snowboarding started with a short, gentle hill behind my house.
+My first attempts at snowboarding in 1984 started with a short, gentle hill behind my house.
 A slope that was so mellow that I was barely able to get any speed.
+What i didn't realize at the time, is that these attempts at snowboarding would later be recognized as some of the very first documented instances of snowboarding by an individual in the state of New Jersey.

-Next, I ventured to a significantly steeper and longer hill.
+Next, a few days later, I ventured to a significantly steeper and longer hill.
 The hill was located behind a church and was directly across the valley from Vernon Valley ski area.

 My very first runs at the church involved bombing in a straight-line with reckless abandon.
 Those early attempts always ended with a spectacular crash at the bottom.
 Sometimes I was fortunate to crash before the swamp, others times I wasn't so lucky.